Functional Testing of PCB Assembly and PCBA FCT Costs

 The specific chore the micro-sectioning analysis does is to take a 2D sample that will expose the inner working of the PCB.
 The components that the test will identify: shorts, opens, solder reflow, thermo-mechanical problems, and defective components.

 Micro-sectioning can be truly destructive for a device that is under the test.
 But the components that aren't working correctly can be removed from the PCB, placed into a curing epoxy, entirely exposed by any means of abrasion, and then compared with the functioning component.
-With a closer look, via micro-sectioning analysis, an experienced technician will be able to spot: failure of solder joints, the thickness of the plate, and the intermittent thickness of any metallic layer throughout the PCB.
+With a closer look, via micro-sectioning analysis, an experienced technician will be able to spot: the failure of solder joints, the thickness of the plate, and the intermittent thickness of any metallic layer throughout the PCB.

 PCB Contamination Test

-A PCB can definitely be contained in more ways we are willing to admit, such as flux residue, human byproducts, handling, and reaction product.
+A PCB can definitely be contained in more ways than we are willing to admit, such as flux residue, human byproducts, handling, and reaction product.